2017-2018 CALL FOR PROPOSALS

 - Optional supporting materials, such as course descriptions or summaries of relevant previous work (If you plan to collaborate with a community organization or colleagues at another college or university, consider including a letter of support.)

-To ensure that proposals align with the guidelines, departments are encouraged to consult with the staff of Instructional and Curricular Design Services.
+To ensure that proposals align with the guidelines, departments are encouraged to consult with the staff of the Center for Teaching and Learning.
 Complete proposals should be submitted to Catherine Epstein (email@example.com).
 A faculty committee will review proposals within 60 days and will either approve funding or ask the submitting department to respond to a list of concerns.
 Departments not approved for funding in the initial review will have the opportunity to revise and resubmit their proposals.

 Proposals will be reviewed by a committee led by the Dean of the Faculty, according to the following criteria: